 I have other things to tackle before Booking Early! and the main fears I have have nothing to do with traveling alone.
 How about “How to Guilt Friends into Driving Carpool” and “Defending That Calendar Spot with Blood and Verbal Abuse 101.”
 Where are these postings people??
 Do you have no one else in your life you are responsible for?!

 (Sidenote: Apparently, according to my research, “Solo-Female-Travel” will also turn me into a hot 24-year-old who takes a lot of bikini selfies.
 So, y’know.
 Go me.
 I still don’t think the bikini selfies are going to happen.
 But I digress.)

-After taking my own steps in this process, I’ve decided to share some of my hard earned, practical advice with those of you who dream of taking a trip like this, but but are struggling with stepping away from the responsibilities of life to do so.
+So, let’s have a little reality check on the first steps for any of you Moms out there hoping to do your own Solo-Mom-Travel.
+I’ve decided to share some of my hard earned, practical advice with those of you who dream of taking a trip like this, but but are struggling with stepping away from the responsibilities of life to do so.

 My Real First Steps to Solo

 Step 1: Find Your Timeslot